The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Populism as performance

 \section{Populism as performance}

 Defining populism represents a challenging task for researchers as there is barely any consensus on what such a definition should (or should not) include, and the concept itself becomes increasingly muddled as the term is used to describe a growing number of phenomena \citep{gidron2013VarietiesPopulismLiterature2013}.
 Most conceptualizations of populism can, however, be classified \citep{rovirakaltwasser2017OxfordHandbookPopulism2017} into one of three main approaches: (1) the ideational approach \citep{mudde2004PopulistZeitgeist2004}, (2) the discursive approach \citep{norris2019CulturalBacklashTrump2019,ostiguy2017PopulismSocioCulturalApproach2017} and (3) the political-strategic approach \citep{weyland2017PopulismPoliticalStrategicApproach2017}.
-For the purposes of this study, we adopt the discursive approach, which conceives populism primarily as a rhetorical style and focuses on the ways in which populist messages are framed and communicated.
+For the purposes of this study, we adopt the discursive approach, which conceives populism primarily as a rhetorical style based on first-order principles pertaining to \emph{who} should rule---the people, as ``the only legitimate source of political and moral authority in a democracy''---but which says very little about the \emph{how} \citep{norris2019CulturalBacklashTrump2019}.
+Whereas the ideational approach claims populism is a ``thin-centered'' ideology \citep{mudde2004PopulistZeitgeist2004} and emphasizes the interpretation of politics as ``a Manichean struggle between a reified will of the people and a conspiring elite'' \citep{hawkins2018introduction} (Hawkins and Rovira Kaltwasser, 2018), the discursive approach highlights the ways in which this interpretation is framed and communicated as an anti-establishment discourse \citep{aslanidis2017avoidi}.
+We find this to be the most comprehensible understanding of populism as it considers the operationalized elements of the populist communication logic \citep{engesser_populist_2017} and examines the rhetorical components implicit in the ideological definition \citep{aslanidis2016populi}.